-For example, are you going to make assumptions about why this person did or said what they did – make assumptions about their motives, their inner thoughts, how they intended to make you feel?
-Because when you do this and choose to interpret their actions negatively, you are creating a ‘drama’ without fully understanding the entire situation, causing yourself and others only more hurt.
+For example, are you going to make assumptions about why this person did or said what they did?
+You may make assumptions about their motives, their inner thoughts, how they intended to make you feel.
+When you do this and choose to interpret their actions negatively, you are creating a ‘drama’ without fully understanding the entire situation, causing yourself and others only more hurt.

 Instead, choose to hold back from giving something your own, unreliable interpretation.
 Work with the facts of the situation, rather than assumptions, to find a solution.

 Want to nip drama in the bud, before things start getting ugly?
 Another significant cause of drama is miscommunication.
 Sly comments, sarcasm, gossip.
 None of this is constructive and will only serve to heighten the confusion and misleading information that drama thrives on.

 So start talking more, say it as it is!
 As adults, we should have the advantage of rational communication and listening skills.
 Push the hearsay and assumptions aside, have an honest and calm conversation with the people involved.
 Everybody will feel considerably better for it.

 The problem with drama is that it is very rarely based on fact.
 ‘He said…she said…’ the more people a story passes through, the further and further it begins to digress from the truth.

 So, be picky about what you do and do not choose to believe.
 Refuse to become a part of the grapevine and instead, go straight to the source!
 You’ll save yourself the drama and a lot of time in the process.